zakbillo/sports-betting/README.md

-# final_project_proposal
+# All In!
+Forecasting Sports Gambling Revenue in Illegal Markets

-This repository contains the figures, data, analyses, report write-up, and other materials for Kimia, Zakari, Lawrence, and Sukhman's final project for P8105.
+This repository contains all of the Data Science I (P8105) final report and website components for Zakari, Kimia, Law & Sukhman.
+Enjoy!